ampize/docs/content/docs/guides/restapi.md

 ## Data model

-You source must be represented by its data model: it is a basic JSON configuration to describe the data structure (Types: objects and relations between these objects) and how data can be fetched (Connectors).
+Your source must be represented by its data model: it is a basic JSON configuration to describe the data structure (Types: objects and relations between these objects) and how data can be fetched (Connectors).
 See [Data Models](/docs/guides/datamodels) guide for more info.